ort-israel/wpmanualtranslation/README.md

 # wpmanualtranslation
 Locates foreign strings in Worpress sites.
 This program doesn't access the db directly, instead it reads the data from csv files.
 Required sql queries shown bellow.
+Program should work on Windows but was not tested.
+The script won't work on Windows.
+Tested on Linux only.

 __Use-cases__: